 To further unpack the impact on employment arrangements documented in panel (d) of figure 5, I first split the sample according to baseline payroll employment status.
-Specifically, I estimate effects separately for individuals who are consistently employed in a payroll-covered job at baseline (N = 55, 140) and the rest of the sample (N = 470, 506).
+Specifically, I estimate effects separately for individuals who are consistently employed in a payroll-covered job at baseline, defined as employed for all four quarters in 2010 (N = 55, 140), and the rest of the sample (N = 470, 506).